ontoligent/mazo/README.md

 # Troubleshooting

 One reason `mazo` will fail is that your corpus has characters that are unreadable by `mallet` when it is importing the corpus file.
 Strip out high-ASCII characters from the file first.
-You can use the regular expression `[\040-\176]+` to find the offending characters and replacement with the empty string `''`.
+You can use the regular expression `[\040-\176]+` to find the offending characters and replace them with the empty string `''`.
 The MacOS [BBEdit](https://www.barebones.com/products/bbedit/) has a function to do this called "zap gremlins."

 # Final Remarks

-Mazo is meant to get you started using MALLET and to provide a nice set of output files for downstream analysis, visualization, etc. If you need more power and flexibility, you are encouraged to use MALLET directly.
+Remember that Mazo is meant to get you started using MALLET, and to provide a nice set of output files for downstream analysis, visualization, etc. If you need more power and flexibility, you are encouraged to use MALLET directly.

-If you want to use MALLET directly and then convert the resulting files into relational tables, consider importing `Polite` from `polite.polite` and using it directly.
+If  use MALLET directly but then want to convert the resulting files into relational tables, consider importing `Polite` from `polite.polite` and using it directly.